 What is IPF?

-Idiopathic pulmonary fibrosis (IPF) is a lung condition that scars your lungs and so reduces the efficiency of your breathing.
+Idiopathic pulmonary fibrosis (IPF) is a lung condition that scars your lungs and reduces the efficiency of your breathing.
 It’s the most common type of pulmonary fibrosis.

 How does IPF affect breathing?

-If you have IPF, scarring affects the air sacs, limiting the amount of oxygen that gets into the blood.
-With less oxygen in the blood, you can get breathlessness from everyday activities like walking.
+If you have IPF, scarring affects the air sacs, eventually limiting the amount of oxygen that gets into the blood.
+With less oxygen in the blood, you can get breathless from everyday activities like walking.